 Tennis Canada demonstrates its commitment to safety by implementing current and comprehensive policies, delivering education and training, and by managing allegations and complaints compassionately, fairly and impartially.

-If you have concerns about the safety of a young person, please email firstname.lastname@example.org.
+If you have any safety concerns or if you would like to receive a copy of our Safe Sport policies, please e-mail email@example.com.
 If someone is in immediate danger, call the police (9-1-1).

 Fostering a sport environment that is safe for all participants, at all levels of competition, is everyone’s responsibility.
 A safe sport environment is one that does not jeopardize an athlete’s mental, physical, emotional or sexual health and well-being but instead promotes strength, resilience and self-confidence.